datasaur-ai/robosaur/readme.md

    3. `"project"`
       This is the Datasaur project configuration.
       More options can be seen by creating a project via the web UI, and then clicking the `View Script` button.
-      In general, we want to keep these mostly unchanged, except for `project.teamId` and `project.customScriptId`
+      In general, we want to keep these mostly unchanged, except for `project.teamId` and `project.fileTransformerId`
       1. `docFileOptions` - Configuration specific for `ROW_BASED` configs.
 Refer to [`row-based.md`](row-based.md) for more information.
       2. `splitDocumentOption` - Allows splitting each document to several parts, based on the `strategy` and `number` option.
 For more information, see <https://datasaurai.gitbook.io/datasaur/basics/workforce-management/split-files>